 Space limitations prohibit us from reviewing a vast body of literature of bug-finding techniques.
-Engler et al. are among the first to point out the need for extracting rules to be used in bug-finding tools [15].
+Engler et al. are among the first to point out the need for extracting rules to be used in bug-finding tools [14].
 They employ a static analysis approach and statistical techniques to find likely instantiations of pattern templates such as matching function calls.
 Our mining technique is not a-priori limited to a particular set of pattern templates, however, it is powerless when it comes to patterns that are never added to the repository after the first revision.
+Several projects focus on application-specific error patterns, including SABER [27] that deals with J2EE patterns and Metal [19], which addresses bugs in OS code.
+Certain categories of patterns can be gleaned from AntiPattern literature [12, 31], although many AntiPatterns tend to deal with high-level architectural concerns than with low-level coding issues.
+In the rest of this section, we review literature pertinent to revision history mining and software model extraction.